Important Differences between Local and National Google Ads Campaigns

 For example, one advertiser may want to bid heavily for keywords along the lines of “Blue Mountain coffee” and “Idaho”.
 The other company may want to restrict that to “Blue Mountain Coffee” and perhaps “buy online”.
 The cost and competitiveness of the keywords will be different in each case.
 These campaigns call for different keyword selections and may have vastly different costs per click.

 How far are your customers willing to go?

 Your decision to launch a national or local campaign should be heavily determined by the nature of your business.
-It would be a PPC catastrophe if a small hair salon based in Connecticut decided to launch a National PPC campaign.
+It would be a Google Ads catastrophe if a small hair salon based in Connecticut decided to launch a National PPC campaign.
 What are the chances of someone in San Francisco taking a greyhound or plane trip for a hairstyle?
 A national campaign in this case would be a waste of advertising dollars and would ruin ROI.

 However, this is not always the case for small businesses.
 In the case of a world-renowned medical practitioner, people may think nothing of travelling halfway across the world for a consultation.
 The value of the business to the customer determines how far the customer is willing to go.
 That length should then be the yardstick that PPC managers use to determine whether or not a national or more geo-targeted campaign is in order.

 Additionally, a well targeted local campaign may be able to support your general niche marketing efforts.
 Niche marketing involves creating a following and “loyalty” among a well-defined group.
 This may involve targeting areas of a country that are underserved by your competitors.
 It is also referred to as micro-marketing.
 Your Google AdWords campaign will enable you to get very specific and implement this in great detail.